 “That’s right.
 Well, just a week before the store burned down, my parents bought my desk there.
 I think the rolling papers were in the back of the drawer all along.
-I think they belonged to Hassan.”
+I think they belonged to Lucas.”

 Natalie made an even more disgusted face.
 “Ick,” she said.

 “And that makes this next part even weirder.
 I didn’t think anything of it last night when I found the papers, so I rolled a joint with one of them and smoked it while I was studying for my first-period history exam.”

 “I’ll bet that helped,” she said sarcastically.

 “Turns out it might have, but not how I thought.
 While I was toking up, I distinctly remember wishing real hard that the test would somehow be cancelled.”

 “And you’re going to tell me it was.”